AirPods won’t pair? AirPods won’t connect? This guide will show you how to fix the AirPods connection failed issue on iPhone/iPad in iOS 11/10/9.

 Step 4.
 If you still cannot set up your AirPods, please press and hold the setup button for about 15 seconds again, and the status light will amber a few times then flash white.

-Tip 3.
-Let your AirPods in the range of your iPhone.
 The AirPods connects to iPhone or iPad via Bluetooth, and it only works when they are within a certain range of each other.
-Swipe up from the bottom of Home screen to open control center > Swipe from right to left to access the audio interface > Tap the audio output button > Check if your AriPods are listed.
+Swipe up from the bottom of the Home screen to open control center > Swipe from right to left to access the audio interface > Tap the audio output button > Check if your AirPods are listed.
 If you cannot see the AirPods, then they are out of range.

-Tip 4.
-Make sure your AirPods have connected to the right device, because they are designed to connect to any device linked to your Apple ID.
-You can open control center to access audio interface to have a check.
+Make sure your AirPods have connected to the right device because they are designed to connect to any device linked to your Apple ID.
+You can open the control center to access the audio interface to have a check.

-Tip 7.
-Forget an AirPod.
 If you replace one of your AirPods, and the right or left AirPod may not pair together.
-Go to Settings > Bluetooth > Click the “i” icon next the old AirPod(s) > Tap Forget This Device.
+Go to Settings > Bluetooth > Click the “i” icon next to the old AirPod(s) > Tap Forget This Device.
 If no Forget option, then reset the network settings: Settings > General > Reset > Reset Network Settings.

 That’s all for how to fix AirPods won’t pair and AirPods won’t connect to iPhone/iPad issue.
-If you have question, please feel free to leave a comment, and we will help you out as soon as possible.
+And AnyFix is a complete software that can help you with iPhone/iPad/iPod touch/Apple TV/iTunes problems.
+Just download it and fix the issues now.
+If you have further questions, please feel free to leave a comment, and we will help you out as soon as possible.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >